 The Gift of the Stranger: Faith, Hospitality and Foreign Language Learning by David I. Smith and Barbara Carvill.
 The title says it all.
 This is a must read book for anyone studying a foreign language or working cross culturally.

 Untamed Hospitality: Welcoming God and Other Strangers by Elizabeth Newman.
 Christian hospitality, according to Elizabeth Newman, is an extension of how we interact with God.
 It trains us to be capable of welcoming strangers who will challenge us and enhance our lives in unexpected ways, readying us to embrace the ultimate stranger: God.

 Great Recipe Books To Use For Hospitality

-The Supper of the Lamb.
-Robert Farrar Capon.
+The Supper of the Lamb by Robert Farrar Capon.
 This delightful book intertwines cooking and theology to produce a refreshing book filled with wisdom about cooking, hospitality and life.